International

 Presidential: 2025

-National Assembly: 2023
+National Assembly: 2024

 Main Political Parties

-Although political parties are allowed in Togo, the country is a one party dominant state with Union for the Republic (UNIR) in power (gaining 59 of the 91 seats in the 2018 elections).
+Although political parties are allowed in Togo, the country is a one-party dominant state with the Union for the Republic (UNIR) in power (gaining 59 of the 91 seats in the 2018 elections).
 Opposition parties are widely considered to have no real chance of gaining power.
 The Union of Forces for Change (UFC) - a social democratic party, won 7 seats; independents took 18 seats and smaller parties captured the remainder (including the Patriotic Movement for Democracy and Development, the New Togolese Commitment and the Pan-African Democratic Party).

 Executive Power

 The president is the head of state and head of government, and is elected by popular vote for a five-year renewable term.
 The prime minister is appointed by the president.
-The Council of Ministers is appointed by the president (who also presides it) on the advice of the prime minister.
-Executive power is exercised by the government (title IV of the constitution).
+The Council of Ministers is appointed by the president (who also presides over it) on the advice of the prime minister.
+Executive power is exercised by the government (title IV of the Constitution).
 The Prime Minister assures the execution of the laws.

 After a consultation with the prime minister and the president of the National Assembly, the president of the republic can decide to dissolve the parliament.